Sedbergh to Garsdale

 Walk 12 - A low level linear walk without particular difficulty following Garsdale and the Clough River from Sedbergh to the Moorcock Inn - 11 miles [5 hours] - By train to Dent Station then Saturdays only Western Dales Bus to Sedbergh.
 This walk can only be easily accomplished from the northbound 0849 ex Leeds train service unless a lift can be arranged.
 This involves some road walking at the very least and this can be varied depending on preference as the footpaths parallel the Sedbergh-Hawes main road all the way.
 Indeed, the short field sections at Hole House, Blades and Cross Thwaite could be omitted to save time or adverse muddy conditions.
 Back to Moorcock Walks

 Walk along the main street and along the main road towards Kirkby Stephen for a short distance.
-Turn right on the main road towards Hawes and the River Rawthey at New Bridge.
+Turn right on to the main road towards Hawes and the River Rawthey at New Bridge.
 Immediately before the bridge turn left and follow the river bank passing through several gates to emerge at Straight Bridge.
 Cross the road bridge and immediately turn right along the narrow lane emerging at Garsdale Bridge.
-Before the bridge turn left across a stile following the riverbank as it twists an turns and passing through several stiles/gates.
+Before the bridge turn left across a stile following the riverbank as it twists an turns passing through several stiles/gates on the way.
 Do not be tempted to cross the river at the footbridge enroute.
 Eventually, the path strikes off left of the river climbing slightly across a field with a waymark in the middle, towards a stile and thence to the minor road serving Dovecote Gill.
 Passing to the right of the entrance to the house follow the track through a fate and then around the hillside climbing slightly uphill eventually to meet the fell edge.
 Passing through a gate turn right and proceed with the wall on the right to Garsdale Foot, joining a minor road.

 At this point turn right and continue downhill along the minor road for 250m or so.
 Carry straight on at the T junction and after 400m bear right along track to Hole House passing through a gate just beyond the farm and pass across a field to reach Stephen's Farm.
 The path goes to the right of the farm.
 The going can be very unpleasant and muddy in wet weather around the farm.
 If indeed the weather is wet it might be better to stay with the aforementioned minor road which will eventually emerge at the main road below.
-However assuming the path across the fields is taken continue on the same line across two more fields to arrive at the buildings of a disused fish farm.
+However assuming the path across the fields is taken, continue on the same line across two more fields to arrive at the buildings of a disused fish farm.
 Turn right immediately and do not try to cross the stream in front.
 There are no way marks but follow track downhill towards the River Clough following the river bank and on to meet the main road and another 'New' Bridge.
-If following the road option turn right along the main road for 100m and then left on the farm access road to meet the river.
+If following the road option turn right along the main road for 100m or so and then left on the farm access road to meet the river.